Policy

 consider payment of temporary total disability compensation (TT) in some

-allowed occupational disease claims for a period up to six months prior to the date of disease.
+allowed occupational disease claims for a period up to six months prior to the

 2. BWC may